Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

 HubSpot’s COS is proprietary software hosted on a managed SaaS platform.
 WordPress is open-source software that is self-hosted (you choose the host).

 Since the code for open-source software is freely available on the internet, many people believe that it poses less of a risk than proprietary software, whose code is only available to authorized users.
-This may sound counterintuitive.
-However, since WordPress is open-source and has such a large following, there are thousands of developers contributing to the community.
-If something goes wrong, like a bug or broken code, there is an entire community of people that can work on fixing it.
-Over time, the code becomes more and more secure.
-But the biggest reason open-source is thought to be more secure is that you (or a developer) can check to ensure the code is secure, instead of blindly trusting the vendor who wrote the code.
+The biggest reason open-source is thought to be more secure is that you (or a developer) can check to ensure the code is secure, instead of blindly trusting the vendor who wrote the code.
 When using open-source software, it is important to choose a host that offers strong security features, such as an SSL certificate, backups, a firewall, malware scanning and cleanup.

-The bottom line is that neither one nor the other, open-source or closed-source, is more secure than the other.
+The bottom line is that neither one nor the other is definitively more secure than the other.
 But unlike closed-source, open-source can be verified and refined over time.

-If design is a top priority for you, WordPress is your best option.
+If design is a top priority for you – and it should be – WordPress is your best option.
 In this platform, the customization possibilities are endless.
-For example, if you are looking to build a custom conversion tool such as a calculator, it is going to be easiest in WordPress.
 But if you’re not a designer or developer and you are looking for a professionally designed site that utilizes templates and is easy to manage, HubSpot fits the bill.

 A cool conversion tool which HubSpot recently launched is its smart content.
 Smart content is a personalization tool that allows you to tailor content to target users based on certain pre-defined characteristics or behaviors or where they are in the buying cycle.